 Bed & breakfasts and guest houses are very similar establishments.
 Although B&Bs tend to be even more budget-friendly in comparison to guest houses.
-The reason for this, is because this accommodation type usually has slightly fewer facilities and / or services available.
-For instance, in most cases B&Bs don’t offer any other meals but breakfast.
+The reason for this is that this accommodation type usually has slightly fewer facilities and/or services available.
+For instance, in most cases, B&Bs don’t offer any other meals but breakfast.

 Are Hostels more your scene?

 Hostels are known to be the most budget-friendly type of lodging.
 It is a very popular way of travelling among students and backpackers due to their shoestring budget-friendly prices.
 Naturally, the extremely low price comes with the lack of luxury and often the absence of privacy too.